dotnet/runtime/docs/coreclr/workflow/UsingYourBuild.md

 ```
 3. Add the following line to the dependencies section.
 This is where you need the version number
 for your build of the runtime.
 This is the line that tells the tools that you want YOUR version of the CoreCLR runtime.
 ```
        "Microsoft.NETCore.Runtime.CoreCLR": "1.2.0-beta-24528-0"
 ```
+4. Change `netcoreapp1.0` to `netcoreapp1.1`.
+This tells the tools that you want to use the latest .NET Core Framework.

-4. Be sure to make sure you have all the commas you need when you add the lines to make it valid JSON.
+5. Make sure you have all the commas you need when you add the lines to make it valid JSON.

 You should end up with something that looks something like this.